ZhuMuMu0216/MLOps/README.md

 ---

-### 4. Deploy on the cloud(with CI/CD automation)
+### 4. Deploy on the cloud (with CI/CD automation)
 First, you need to add all your GCP credentials to the secrets of your repository. secondly, use the clondbuild.yaml file to write your deployment.
 Finally, use GitHub actions to get CI/CD automation (you need to add .json file under the directory /.github/workflows/).
-Feel free to check out [GitHub actions](https://skaftenicki.github.io/dtu_mlops/s5_continuous_integration/github_actions/) and [Cloud deployment](https://skaftenicki.github.io/dtu_mlops/s7_deployment/cloud_deployment/) for more details.
+Feel free to check out [GitHub Actions](https://skaftenicki.github.io/dtu_mlops/s5_continuous_integration/github_actions/) and [Cloud deployment](https://skaftenicki.github.io/dtu_mlops/s7_deployment/cloud_deployment/) for more details.